sinetris/sinetris-website/content/glossary/ssl-bridging.md

 date: '2025-07-02T07:50:28Z'
 description: |
-  The load balancer decrypts the incoming encrypted traffic (same as in SSL-Termination) and re-encrypts it when sending to the back-end server.
+  The load balancer decrypts the incoming encrypted traffic (same as in SSL-Termination) and re-encrypts it when sending to the destination (e.g. backend instances).
 params:
-  context: tech
+  contexts:
+    - Tech
+    - Networking
   synonyms:
     - SSL/TLS Termination
     - TLS Termination